-1) Typology / trends level sharing for AML and fraud
+Typology / trends level sharing between various PSPs

-While there are significant regulatory barriers in sharing customer / transaction level information, there do not appear to be any hurdles to share fraud or AML typologies between various PSPs.
+There do not appear to be any hurdles to share fraud or AML typologies between various PSPs.
+In the fraud world there are already agreed typologies being shared using a standardised methodology.
+The working group recommends that the industry consider expanding this approach and framework for other types of financial crime.
 In order to make this happen, there are a few components that will need to come together:

-- Agreement on the typologies (both AML and fraud) that will be beneficial for the industry to share - Definition of the standard / format / materiality in which the PSPs would share the information - Mechanism (central repository / light infrastructure) to hold and share these typologies - Rules / mandates for sharing to avoid the situation of some organisations only benefitting without contributing
+- Agreement on the typologies for AML, anti-corruption etc that will be beneficial for the industry to share: - Definition of the standard / format / materiality in which the PSPs would share the information;

+- The use of existing mechanisms (central repository / light infrastructure) to hold and share these typologies.
+E.g. BBA FCAS system for typologies; - Rules/ mandates for sharing to avoid the situation of some organisations only benefitting without contributing.